-No one currently working for Kiran knew how to sew when they were hired.
+No one currently working for the business knew how to sew when they were hired.
 Everyone is learning new things.
-No one currently working for Kiran knew how to sew when they were hired.
 They’ve each been trained, slowly adding to the designs they can make.
 When they began, they were assured they wouldn’t be fired if they learned the required sewing too slowly.
 This allowed them to relax into the job.
 At the end of their first year, a seamstress is given a test to see how well she can make each design.
 If she passes, she’s given a small raise.

-Geeta and Sunita are responsible for all of the designs made by Kiran.
+Geeta and Sunita are responsible for all of the designs.
 They find ideas at exhibitions or online and then deconstruct the examples to work out how to make the product.

 As their seamstresses have gained experience, their designs have gotten more complicated.
 Now their products have expanded beyond their initial cloth handbags and coin purses to include drawstring backpacks and harem pants.
 Work on a certain design is shared by anyone who knows how to make it.

-Working for Kiran hasn’t just meant these women have a place to earn money.
+Working here hasn’t just meant these women have a place to earn money.
 For some of them, working in this business setting has reignited their ability to dream about their futures.

-In a back corner of the room, Larisa is sewing one of Kiran’s simplest designs – a coin purse.
+In a back corner of the room, Larisa is sewing one of the business' simplest designs – a coin purse.
 Her ruler is attached to her desk by a long strip of scrap cloth.
 “I was wasting half the day looking for it!” she laughs.

-Larisa was referred to Kiran when she came into Shalom’s hospital without anyone to provide for her.
+Larisa was referred to the business when she came into Shalom’s hospital without anyone to provide for her.
 She’d spent her marrying years caring for her brother’s family.
 However, when she was diagnosed with advanced breast cancer, they abandoned her.
-After surgery, she began working at Kiran to provide for herself.
+After surgery, she began working to provide for herself.
 Learning sewing has given her an even bigger idea.